AANAPISI

 The AANAPISI designation gives UC Berkeley the opportunity to expand the support, resources, and services we offer to Asian American and Pacific Islander (AA & PI) people and communities across our campus by creating institutional infrastructures and inclusive cultures.

-The University’s investment in pursuing the AANAPISI / MSI designation demonstrates its commitment to improving the educational experiences of Asian American and Pacific Islander (AA & PI) students, and creating a more inclusive and equitable campus for all.
-With the possible support of competitive grant funds, UC Berkeley will increase its capacity to address the diverse and complex needs of AA & PI students, faculty, and staff in service to our whole campus community.
+The University’s investment in pursuing the AANAPISI / MSI designation demonstrates its commitment to improving the educational experiences on our campus, and creating a more inclusive and equitable campus for all.
+With the support of competitive grant funds, UC Berkeley continues to increase its capacity to address the diverse and complex needs of AA & PI students, faculty, and staff in service to our whole campus community.

 AANAPISI Executive Sponsors

-• Dania Matos (she/her/ella), Vice Chancellor of Equity & Inclusion
+• Fabrizio Mejia, Interim Vice Chancellor of Equity & Inclusion

 • Kathy Yelick (she/her), Vice Chancellor of Research

-• Elisa Diana Huerta (they/them), AANAPISI/MSI Principal Investigator; Associate Vice Chancellor, Centers for Educational Justice & Community Engagement
+• Elisa Diana Huerta (they/them), AANAPISI/MSI Principal Investigator; Associate Vice Chancellor, Community Engagement & Transformative Care

-• Melisa Bautista (she/her), Director of Asian Pacific American Student Development (APASD), AANAPISI Grant Project Director
+• Angel Halafihi (she/her), Assistant Director Pacific Islander Initiative, Asian Pacific American Student Development (APASD)

 • Andrew Eppig (he/him), Director of Equity Data Initiatives